VIAME/VIAME/doc/vpview_gui_introduction.md

   Filename containing the tracks data.
 * TrackPVOsFile = filename
   Specifies (PVO or TOT) file  containing track classification data in the ASCII format
-  where each line contains 'track-id person-probability vehicle-probability other-probability'.
+  where each line contains 'track-id fish-probability scallop-probability other-probability'.
 * TrackColorOverride = r g b
   rgb color, specified from 0 to 1, overrides the default vpView track color for this project only